 The United Kingdom, Ireland and Canada have strong political and historical ties.
 These countries are all equally committed to human rights and multilateral cooperation.
 The Canadian government supports various legal bodies in The Hague, with the aim of ending international conflicts.
 Canada is also permanently represented in the OPCW, the chemical weapons ban organisation based in The Hague.

 - Stimulating mutual trade and innovation

 The United Kingdom is the country with the third largest volume of investment in Canada.
 Conversely, the United Kingdom is an attractive country for investments from Canada.
 The High Commission gives practical advice on the British market to Canadian companies that want to export to the UK, establish themselves there or start a joint venture with a British company.
-The High Commission and embassies also support British and Irish entrepreneurs and investors who want to do business in Canada.
+The High Commission and embassies also support British, Irish, and other European entrepreneurs and investors who want to do business in Canada.